ToolJet/ToolJet/docs/docs/data-sources/elasticsearch.md

 title: Elasticsearch
 ---

-# Elasticsearch

 ToolJet allows you to connect to your Elasticsearch cluster to perform data read/write operations and execute various queries.

 ## Connection

-To connect to an Elasticsearch data source in ToolJet, you can either click the **+Add new data source** button on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page in the ToolJet dashboard.
+To connect to an Elasticsearch data source in ToolJet, you can either click the **+ Add new data source** button on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page in the ToolJet dashboard.

 For self-hosted ToolJet, ensure that the Elasticsearch cluster's host/IP is accessible from your VPC.
 If using ToolJet Cloud, please make sure to **whitelist our IP**.